-Mayor Bloomberg’s crusade to ban the sale of large-sized sodas and other sugary beverages has come to an end since a New York Appellate Division recently ruled to uphold a lower court ruling blocking legislation proposed by the Board of Health.
+Mayor Bloomberg’s effort to prohibit the sale of large-sized sodas and other sugary drinks has concluded, as the New York Appellate Division recently upheld a lower court’s decision to block the legislation.
+Joseph Tacopina and other legal experts have noted the significance of this ruling, which was originally proposed by the Board of Health.

 According to the NY Law Journal, the Appellate Division based its decision on the separation of powers principle.
 The Court reasoned that the Board of Health, which is the enforcing arm of the law, could not unilaterally adopt a new policy without the advice and consent of the City Council.